Chart Color Schemes

 Infrastructure

-Bunyip has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Bunyip has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-A single project has been identified by AreaSearch as potentially impacting the area.
-Key projects include the Gippsland Line Upgrade - Bunyip and Longwarry Stations, Warragul and Drouin Precinct Structure Plan, Additional VLocity Trains, and Victorian Desalination Plant Expansion.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region: Gippsland Line Upgrade - Bunyip and Longwarry Stations.
+Other key projects include Warragul and Drouin Precinct Structure Plan, Additional VLocity Trains, and Victorian Desalination Plant Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.